appgate/sdp-k8s-injector/README.md

 | `client-device-id` | The device ID to use for the Client in UUID v4 format.
 If empty, the injector will generate a random UUID | `860ab4cc-50f4-4c18-9e9c-1709d5419f1d` |

-5. Test the deployment by creating a busybox pod to ping a resource behind an SDP Gateway
+5. Test the deployment by creating a busybox pod, verify a route through an SDP Gateway (via tun0), and ping a resource behind an SDP Gateway
     ```bash
     $ kubectl run --namespace sdp-demo -i --tty busybox --image=busybox -- sh
+    $ /# ip route | grep tun0
     $ /# ping <IP_ADDRESS>
     ```